Special Highest Court: The Court as the "Supreme Constitutional Court"

-In Greece every court controls the constitutionality of the laws and there is no "permanent" Supreme Constitutional Court, as in Spain, Germany etc. If any court judges a legal provision as "unconstitutional", it decides not to apply it, but it has not the power to declare the legal provision "null and void".
-This restriction is also binding for the Supreme Courts, which declare the unconstitutional legal provision "inapplicable".
+In Greece every court controls the constitutionality of the laws and there is no permanent, specialised constitutional court, as in countries such as Spain or Germany.
+If any court judges a legal provision unconstitutional, it decides not to apply it, but it doesn't have the power to declare the provision null and void.
+This restriction is also binding for the Supreme Courts, which declare unconstitutional legal provisions "inapplicable".
 Nonetheless, if a case concerning the constitutionality of a law is introduced into the Special Highest Court (after the issuing of contradictory decisions of the Supreme Courts), the Court has the constitutional right to declare an unconstitutional legal provision as "powerless".
 This means that the unconstitutional legal provision still exists (it is not formally "null and void"), but it is expelled from the Greek "law and order".

 The decision of the Special Highest Court, declaring the unconstitutionality of a legal provision is final, irrevocable, binding for every Greek court, including the Supreme Courts, and judges the matter once for ever.
 No court has the right to take a different decision for the same legal provision in the future.
 If a court of first instance or a court of appeals or even a Supreme Court had judged the same matter in a contradictory way before the issuing of the decision of the Special Highest Court, it is obliged to reverse is judgement and to reissue it in accordance with the Special Highest Courts decision.

 Another "Special Court"

 The Special Highest Court of article 100 must not be confused with the "Special Court" of article 86 of the Constitution.
 This last "Special Court" is an ad hoc court, competent to judge alleged criminal acts of members of government (previous or in service), committed in their official capacity only (i.e. not common criminal or civil offenses committed in their personal capacity) and only when impeached by Parliament.
 It is also competent to judge the President of the Republic, if impeached by Parliament for intentional violation of the Constitution or for high treason.
 In such cases, Parliament acts as the prosecuting attorney and the defendant(s) may be represented by lawyers of their choice, as in any court.
+Up until the 2001 constitutional amendment, the Parliament appointed 3 MPs (plus three surrogates) to serve as prosecutors in the trial; they have now been replaced by a member of the Prosecution of Supreme Civil and Criminal Court of Greece (i.e. a professional prosecutor), ensuring Parliamentary disengagement and avoiding any potential political exploitation of the trial.

 This "Special Court" comprises seven judges of the Court of Cassation and six judges of the Council of State, chosen by lot.
 It is presided over by the seniormost judge for the Court of Cassation.